PbVrCt/time-series-pipeline/.github/README.md

 2. Preprocessing is done on the data
 3. The data is fed to ML algorithms to create time series forecasting classification models that attemp to predict the direction of stock prices.

+Update: I did not achieve any significant results predicting stock prices with this pipeline, so it might not be worth your time trying to use this for your own purposes

 # Usage

 ### Setup